forfudan/MojoMiji/src/miji/basic/functions.md

 (Int) year = 2025
 ```

-See that you also get a list of local variables you have defined.
+The first line is the output of the `print()` function.
+From the second line, you can see that the Mojo REPL will automatically print the type and value of the variable you defined.

-::: info The main function in Python
+:::::: info The main() function in Python

 In Python, the `main()` function is not needed.
 The interpreter will automatically run all the code in the file you run or import.